aardappel/lobster/docs/source/shooter_tutorial.md

             gl.polygon([ float2 { -0.5, 0.5 }, float2_x, float2 { -0.5, -0.5 } ])
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-First, let's take the code for rendering the player and put it in it's own
+First, let's take the code for rendering the player and put it in its own
 function, since we'll be needing it for enemies too.
 Call instead of the
 original code with `renderpointytriangle(playerpos, tomouse)`